vu-societal-analyics/societal-analytics-lab-website/_blogs/20260219_intall_amcat_server.md

 	2. give it permission
 	3. decide whether you want to add your email or not
 10. you are done :)

+## Extra: In case the Docker installation was not succesful

+1. first get the names / ids of all the dockers with `sudo docker ps`
+2. then stop the dockers: `sudo docker stop -nameofdocker-`
+3. then remove the containers: `sudo docker rm -nameofdocker-`
+4. then prune everything: `sudo docker system prune --volumes`
+5. then get the ids for the images: `sudo docker image ls`
+6. then delete the images: `sudo docker rmi -idofimage-` *Side Note:* This is important: You need to do this for all Dockers & Images because otherwise they will just take up space on your server.

 [Back to top](#install-amcat-in-your-own-server)